protocol7/javaenv/README.md

 ### javaenv home [version]

-Print the value for JAVA_HOME for the selected version.
-The version to install can either be provided to the command, or read from a .javaversion file.
-The command is useful when setting JAVA_HOME for tools using it, e.g. Maven.
+Print the value for `JAVA_HOME` for the active version.
+The version can either be provided to the command, or read from a `.javaversion file`.
+The command is useful when setting `JAVA_HOME` for tools using it, e.g. Maven.

 ```
 $ export JAVA_HOME=$(javaenv home)
 ```

+## Verification of installations

+When downloading installtion files, javaenv will verify the SHA256/MD6 hash.
+Note that the expected hash is stored in the `javaenv` command itself, so this requires you to trust your javaenv installation.

 ## TODO